For most young families in Australia, the dream of purchasing and owning their own home is almost completely out of reach.

 With first home buyers making up just 1 out of 7 of all home purchases, we have to do better.
 It’s well and truly time someone did something about making housing more affordable in Australia.
 That’s why Labor has announced a policy that will help level the playing field for first home buyers competing with investors.

-Labor will reform negative gearing effective from 1 July 2017, a policy which will help put the Australian dream of home ownership back within the reach of middle and working class families.
+Labor will reform the capital tax discount effective from 1 July 2017, a policy which will help put the Australian dream of home ownership back within the reach of middle and working class families.

 Australia aspires to be a fair society and we expect our tax system to align with this aspiration.